-School will authorise one days leave for each religious observance (up to a maximum of two days leave in an academic year) provided a leave of absence request is completed, otherwise these will be marked as unauthorised.
-Any further days will have to be accompanied by the relevant form and will only be authorised by the Headteacher.
+School will authorise a maximum of two days leave in an academic year for religious observances but any further days will have to be accompanied by the relevant form and will only be authorised by the Headteacher.

-Parents/guardians are required to inform the school in advance if absences are required for days of religious observance.
+Parents are required to inform the school in advance if absences are required for days of religious observance.